Why tell your friends when you can teleport them?

 Tomato-throwing festival in Spain?
 Yes!

-Unlike ordinary live-streaming, you’ll need a little more than just your phone to go live in 360.
-But with options like the iPhone-ready Insta360 Nano and the Android-ready Insta360 Air cameras, shooting in 360 has become as simple as plugging a camera into your phone’s charging port.
+Unlike ordinary live streaming, you’ll need a little more than just your phone to go live in 360°.
+But with options like the Insta360 X4 and X3, shooting in 360° has become as simple as pointing and not even having to shoot!

-After you’ve set up your 360 camera for use with Facebook Live 360 (How to Use Facebook Live 360), you’ll have the option to control who sees your live-streams.
+After you’ve set up your 360° camera for use with Facebook Live 360, you’ll have the option to control who sees your livestreams.

 Before you start, it’s a good idea to do a test shoot by setting your audience to “Only me”.